stenwt/librarium/docusaurus-librarium/docs/docs-content/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/10-migrate-vm-to-different-node.md

 ---
 title: "Migrate a VM"
 metaTitle: "Migrate a VM to a Different Node"
-metaDescription: "Learn how to migrate a VM to another physical host in the cluster using Palette."
+description: "Learn how to migrate a VM to another physical host in the cluster using Palette."
 icon: " "
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---